 Trump’s new trade policy is more radical than his first term in office, not least because it extends beyond the trade war with China with up to 20% tariffs on imports from the rest of world.

-Once the full details of trump's tariff framework is known, it may well be the case that other nations and trading blocs, such as the EU, respond in a similar way to China during the first trade war by imposing tariffs of their own.
+Once the full details of Trump's tariff framework is known, it may well be the case that other nations and trading blocs, such as the EU, respond in a similar way to China during the first trade war by imposing tariffs of their own.

 For that reason it is important monitor ocean container shipping data on backhaul trades because these could also be impacted if a trade war with the US escalates at a more widespread global level.

-Sign up for the webinar here.
+Watch the on-demand webinar here.